Overview |

 Select ‘istio_requests_total’, the click ‘Execute’ and select the ‘Graph’ tab.

-This is simply a cumulative graph of all requests:
+It is a cumulative graph of all requests:

 From the list of dashboards select the “Istio Performance Dashboard”